melfraas/ETL_Project/README.md

 - Therefore, we just focused on extracting data from Panera, Quiznos, Subway and Jimmy Johns.

 ## Loading the Data
-- Combined all the collective restaurant nutrition csv's into Postgres.
+- Combined all the collective csv's into Postgres.
 Created a collective jupyter notebook for the loading process.
 Loaded the csvs to dataframe.
 Made the necessary changes to the dataframe such as renaming columns.
 Made the connection.

 ## Example Queries